City Zoo

-City Zoo (摩天動物園 (Mótiān dòngwùyuán)) is the seventh studio album by Hong Kong singer-songwriter G.E.M., it was released on December 27, 2019, by Sony Music.
+City Zoo (摩天動物園 (Mótiān dòngwùyuán)) is the sixth studio album by Hong Kong singer-songwriter G.E.M., released on December 27, 2019, by Sony Music.
 As the executive producer, G.E.M. worked with producer Terrence Ma.
-The self-written album was done after G.E.M.'s departure from her former record label Hummingbird Music Limited.
-It was produced and finished within 8 months.
+The self-written album was done after G.E.M.'s departure from her former record label Hummingbird Music Limited in early 2019.
+It was produced and finished within eight months.

-This is G.E.M.'s first time playing the roles of the system director, music video director, visual director and also the creative and planning director.
-The whole album was produced and done by only G.E.M. and Terrence Ma.
-Musically, it is a mandopop and hip hop genre album.
-City Zoo has collaborations with Eric Chou.
-It is preceded by three singles: the Asia no.1 hit single "Full Stop" and the top 5 singles, which is the album title track and "Selfless".
+City Zoo marks G.E.M.'s first time acting in multiple creative roles, including the system director, music video director, visual director, and creative and planning director.
+Entirely produced by G.E.M. and Terrence Ma, the record blends pop and dance elements with influences from various genres such as trap music, electronic music, rock, rhythm blues, and other musical styles.
+Its lyrics touches on themes of self-worth, romance, and relationships.